awsdocs/aws-snowball-developer-guide/doc_source/disconnectappliance.md

 # Disconnect the Snowball Edge<a name="disconnectappliance"></a>

 Disconnect the AWS Snowball Edge appliance cables\.
 Secure the appliance's power cable into the cable nook beneath the top door on the appliance\.
 Pull out and close the front and back doors\.
-When they close completely, you'll hear an audible click\.
+When they close completely, you hear an audible click\.
 When the return shipping label appears on the E Ink display on top of the appliance, it's ready to be returned\.
 To see who your region's carrier is, see [Shipping Carriers](mailing-storage.md#carriers)\.

 **Job\-Type Specific Consideration**